Using Velero with Portworx

 NAME AGE portworx-cloud 54m portworx-local 54m

-Once the plugin has been installed and configured, everytime you take backups using Ark and include PVCs, it will also take Portworx snapshots of your volumes.
+Once the plugin has been installed and configured, everytime you take backups using Velero and include PVCs, it will also take Portworx snapshots of your volumes.

 To backup all your apps in the default namespace and also create local snapshots